ephios-dev/ephios/docs/admin/deployment/docker/index.rst

 to be set up.
 Also, static files need to be served by a webserver from a common volume.

-The image is available on the Github Container Registry.
+The image is available on the Github Container Registry under `ghcr.io/ephios-dev/ephios <https://github.com/ephios-dev/ephios/pkgs/container/ephios>`_.

+The image is based on the official python image.
+Tags are ``main`` for the latest commit on the main branch, ``latest`` for the latest release and ``v0.x.y`` for a specific release.

 Deployment with Docker Compose
 ------------------------------